On the statistical theory of self-gravitating collisionless dark matter flow: Fundamental kinematic relations

-Let's assume a power law scaling for velocity dispersion function $\sigma _{d}^{2} \left(r\right)\equiv br^{n} $ that can be inserted into Eqs. \eqref{ZEqnNum947585}, \eqref{ZEqnNum952229}, and \eqref{ZEqnNum258035} to obtain all three velocity structure functions that follow the same power-law scaling as,
+Let us assume a power-law scaling for velocity dispersion function $\sigma _{d}^{2} \left(r\right)\equiv br^{n} $ that can be inserted into Eqs. \eqref{ZEqnNum947585}, \eqref{ZEqnNum952229}, and \eqref{ZEqnNum258035} to obtain all three velocity structure functions that follow the same power-law scaling as,

 We will use these equations in Section \ref{sec:4} to understand the distribution of kinetic energy across different scales in N-body simulations.